Archdeacon of Hampstead

 The Archdeacon of Hampstead is a senior ecclesiastical officer in the Church of England Diocese of London, named after, and based in and around, the Hampstead area of London.
-He or she is the priest responsible for the Archdeaconry of Hampstead.
+They are the priest responsible for the Archdeaconry of Hampstead.

 History

 The archdeaconry was created by Order in Council on 23 July 1912 from the ancient archdeaconries of Middlesex and of London; at its erection it consisted the rural deaneries of Enfield, of Holborn, and of Tottenham (from the London archdeaconry) and of Hampstead, of Hornsey, of St Marylebone, of St Pancras, and of Willesden (from the Middlesex archdeaconry).
 Part of the archdeaconry was split off to create the Charing Cross archdeaconry before 1989.
 The Hampstead archdeaconry is geographically equivalent to the episcopal area overseen by the area Bishop of Edmonton.